 Meet

-Jordan Arbelaez, DNP, PMHNP-BC, NYC
+Jordan Arbelaez, DNP, PMHNP-BC

 Jordan Arbelaez, DNP, PMHNP-BC, is a distinguished psychiatric nursing professional with a comprehensive background in both clinical practice and academic settings.
 Having completed her Doctor of Nursing Practice in Psychiatry and Master of Science in Nursing at Columbia University, she possesses a solid foundation in psychiatric nursing practices.
 With a Bachelor of Science in psychology and chemistry from Virginia Commonwealth University, Jordan brings a multidisciplinary perspective to patient care.